In a ruling issued Tuesday, U.S. District Court Judge Martin J. Jenkins cleared the way for a new First Amendment challenge to the 1999 ordinance.

 The ordinance came in response to a 1998 fairgrounds shooting in which eight people were wounded.

-The 9th U.S. Circuit Court of Appeals in San Francisco had earlier sided with the county and rejected show promoters' arguments
+The 9th U.S. Circuit Court of Appeals in San Francisco had earlier sided with the county and rejected show promoters' arguments that their First and Second Amendment rights were violated, but the court said they could raise the challenge again once the law actually kept them from exercising what they believe are their rights.

 The plaintiffs appealed the ruling to the U.S. Supreme Court, which declined to take the case last October.